 A favorable and friendly ecosystem for IT startups was created by HTP in Belarus, but its goal was not just to help young companies find investors, but to provide coworking opportunities comfortable enough for substantial growth.
 Another player on the Belarus startup scene is Angels Band.
 Cyril Golub, a member of the company’s board, shared the information according to which there are more than 80 members in the network with a pipeline of over 200 startups.
 And, more importantly, this number increases by 12 projects on average every month.
 Angels Band hosts pitch sessions, inviting startups, focused on AI, ML, AR/VR, big data, and blockchain.

 There’s yet another factor, explaining the Belarus phenomenon as a new regional IT capital.
 Local IT companies obtained a specific business environment and the field was stimulated greatly when Belarus Hi-Tech Park appeared.
 The resident companies bring 25000 professionals in total.
-The HTP resident-companies are exempt from the range of taxes, including VAT and land ones.
-In 2018 Belarus has listed the 37th country in the World Bank’s Ease of Doing Business.
-It is 26 positions higher compared to the same list in 2014.
+The HTP resident companies are exempt from the range of taxes, including VAT and land ones.
+In 2020 Belarus has listed as the 37th country in the World Bank’s Ease of Doing Business.
+It is 26 positions higher compared to the same list in 2016.

 It is vital that your developers are enthusiastic, attentive to details, and ready to dedicate some time to come up with an innovative solution.